-But the statute [\$690 C.O.S.
-1921] provides that the judgment creditor shall have a lien upon "real estate" owned by the judgment deb-The plaintiff in error tor in the county. would have this court go to the extent of holding that all and every kind of estate recognized in the law, which one, individual or corporate, may have in real property is itself real estate within the meaning of said While unquestionably such an oil and section. gas lease creates an interest or an estate in the realty, that interest or estate is not "real estate" in the sense in which the said section 690, supra, uses this terminology.
-It would unquestionably be within the power of the legislative body to make a judgment a lien upon every conceivable estate recognized by the law as capable of being owned by the natural as well as corporate persons.
-But the statute relied upon as fixing the lien upon the interest of the defendant Dunlap in the realty created by the oil and gas lease does not go to that extent.
+But the statute [§690 C.O.S.
+1921] provides that the judgment creditor shall have a lien upon "real estate" owned by the judgment debtor in the county.
+The plaintiff in error would have this court go to the extent of holding that all and every kind of estate recognized in the law, which one, individual or corporate, may have in real property is itself real estate within the meaning of said While unquestionably such an oil and gas lease creates an interest or an estate in the realty, that interest or estate is not "real estate" in the sense in which the said section 690, supra, uses this terminology. would unquestionably be within the power of the legistlative body to make a judgment a lien upon every conceivable estate recognized by the law as capable of being owned by the But the natural as well as coporate persons. statute relied upon as fixing the lien upon the interest of the defendant Dunlap in the realty created by the oil and gas lease does not go to that extent.

 First National Bank of Healdton v.
 Dunlap, 254 P. 279,290 (Okla.
+1927).

-Title 12 O.S. §706(A), using the same term "real estate" without further definition, provides:
+Title 12 O.S. \$706(A), using the same term "real estate" without further definition, provides: